RRMoelker/codecarbon-sublime/README.md

 ## Usage
 Every time you wish to insert a code snippet you need to start the plugin and then browse to the desired snippet.
 There are two ways to start the plugin.

-1. Using the command pallete, ctrl+shift+p or cmd+shift+p opens the command pallete.
+1. Using the command palette, ctrl+shift+p or cmd+shift+p opens the command palette.
 Type codecarbon and press enter to select the CodeCarbon plugin.
 1. Using the shortcut defined in the installation, default is ctrl+shift+x

 Once the plugin is started you can start typing and press enter to search for a concept.
 Once navigated through the options the snippet will be inserted at the cursor position.